 Walking through a forest is relaxing and boosts your energy levels, much like walking by a river - and if there is one thing that Slavonia abounds in, it forests and rivers.
 In the Information and education centre and hostel "Dravska priča" (The Drava Story) in the village of Noskovci near Čađavica in the northwest, you will re-discover all that nature has to offer.

-The world of owls, rich plant life,

-butterfly corner, the world of fish, amphibians and reptiles, a place to listen to birds singing, and the elf and fairy forests along the Drava are only a fraction of what awaits you here.
+The world of owls, rich plant life, butterfly corner, the world of fish, amphibians and reptiles, a place to listen to birds singing, and the elf and fairy forests along the Drava are only a fraction of what awaits you here.
 The Centre and hostel are located in the renovated summer estate of Count Drašković, from the 19th century, in the very centre of the gardens, a monument of landscape architecture.
 The educational trail "Dravi u zagrljaj" (Hugging the Drava) will lead you right to the river bank, where you will find a rest area and bird-watching spot.

 The wetlands along the Danube, Sava, Bosut and Spačva rivers in eastern Slavonia were once wild, impenetrable forests.
 Slavonian forests are widely known for impressive examples of the common oak.
-Spačva is one of these impressive forests, being the "
+Spačva is one of these impressive forests, being the largest entirely indigenous common oak forest, where some of the finest trees of this species can be found.